microsoft/artifacts-credprovider/README.md

 If you are using `dotnet` or `nuget`, you can use the Azure Artifact Credential Provider by adding it to [NuGet's plugin search path](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery).
 This section contains both manual and scripted instructions for doing so.

+Dotnet needs the `netcore` version to be installed.
+NuGet and MSBuild need the `netfx` version to be installed.

 ### Installation on Windows

 #### Automatic PowerShell script